0procod/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the third line of the file iacta
+ a file that containing the text the best school